deepboun/deepboun.github.io/index.md

 layout: default
 ---

-The Curated List of Deep Learning Resources
+The List of Deep Learning Resources Curated by DeepBoun Team

 ## NLP